dblock/code.dblock.org/_posts/2009/2009-12-16-locating-ui-controls-and-clicking-through-menus-with-systemwindowsautomation-and-white.markdown

 }
 {% endhighlight %}

 Generalizing this further, a simple tree walker with a depth limit seems to be much more efficient for both scenarios of deep and wide trees.
-The following code comes from [this](http://white.codeplex.com/Thread/View.aspx?ThreadId=49778) thread, I didn’t write it.
+The following code comes from a defunct thread on CodePlex, I didn’t write it.

 {% highlight c# %}
 private static AutomationElement Find(AutomationElement element, string name, int maxDepth)